-This brief overview of how SimMechanics™ simulation works should help you to construct models and understand errors.
-Troubleshooting Simulation Errors, previously, discusses fixing errors.
+This brief overview of how SimMechanics™ simulation works helps you construct models and understand errors.
+Troubleshooting Simulation Errors discusses fixing errors.

 The machine simulation sequence has four major phases, described below.
 The first two occur before machine motion actually starts.
 The premotion machine configurations (home, initial, and assembled) are discussed in Kinematics and Machine Motion State, and in their respective Glossary entries.